vicmeow/vuepress.gallery/gallery/about/README.md

 ## What is VuePress?

-VuePress is a Vue-powered static site generator.
+VuePress is a Vue-powered static site generator for writing documentation.
 To learn more about VuePress and to get started, please see the [official documentation](https://vuepress.vuejs.org).